← Dashboard ↑ Back to Top

 • Invested in a target-date index fund (0.12% fee instead of 1.4%)

-The impact: In this hypothetical projection, moving from 1.4% to 0.12% fees could result in approximately $180,000 more over 28 years — money that compounds for HER retirement, not the insurance company's profits.
+The impact: In this hypothetical projection, moving from 1.4% to 0.12% fees — while continuing to contribute $500/month — could result in approximately $180,000 more over 28 years — money that compounds for HER retirement, not the insurance company's profits.

 Total time invested: About 1 hour of paperwork + 3 weeks of waiting.
-Return per hour: $180,000.
+That one hour of paperwork could be worth approximately $180,000 in additional long-term growth.
 In this hypothetical illustration — not a bad return on an hour of paperwork.

 Major Life Events: What to Update